 Andrew's algorithm [3] provides an easy way to construct the convex hull for a set of points in $O(n \log n)$ time.
-The algorithm constructs the convex hull in two steps: first the upper hull and then the lower hull.
-Both steps are similar, so we can focus on constructing the upper hull.
+The algorithm constructs the convex hull in two parts: first the upper hull and then the lower hull.
+Both parts are similar, so we can focus on constructing the upper hull.

-We sort the points primarily according to x coordinates and secondarily according to y coordinates.
-After this, we go through the points and always add the new point to the hull.
-After adding a point we check using cross products whether the tree last point in the hull turn left.
-If this holds, we remove the middle point from the hull.
-After this we keep checking the three last points and removing points, until the three last points do not turn left.
+First, we sort the points primarily according to x coordinates and secondarily according to y coordinates.
+After this, we go through the points and add each point to the hull.
+Always after adding a point to the hull, we make sure that the last line segment in the hull does not turn left.
+As long as this holds, we repeatedly remove the second last point from the hull.